kitbagjs/router/docs/core-concepts/query-params.md

 The entire query is also available in `route.query`.
 This includes any named query params but with their raw value.

-### Query Param Naming
+## Query Param Naming

-The name you provide for the param does not have to match the key from the URL. `query: 'keySort=[paramSort]'`.
+The name you provide for the param does not have to match the key from the URL. `query: 'nameInUrl=[nameInParams]'`.

 ```ts
 const route = useRoute()